-CADT 243 builds on the knowledge learned in CADT 101.
+CADT-243 builds on the knowledge learned in CADT-101.
 This course will focus on advanced print reading in the area of civil design.
-Students will become familiar with industry standard symbols facilitating the reading and interpretation of civil design plans.
+Students will become familiar with industry standard symbols

-Prerequisite: CADT 101 with a minimum grade of C- and/or
+Prerequisite: CADT-101 with a minimum grade of C- and/or instructor permission

-instructor permission

-Land Planning Offered Fall Semester
+Land Planning

-CADT 245 will address artistic issues of land development with discussion and evaluation of competing theories in feature placement.
+CADT-245 will address artistic issues of land development with discussion and evaluation of competing theories in feature placement.
 The artistic license of the designer will be explored within the limitations of state and local ordinances and requirements, such as road type and location, lot size and shape, and building site orientation and layout.
 Historical models will be compared with contemporary models.

-Pre- or Corequisite: CADT 241 and/or instructor permission
+Pre or Corequisite: CADT-241 and/or instructor permission

-Advanced Civil Design Offered Spring Semester
+Advanced Civil Design